antokara/pyscript-sceneController/README.md

             # the zwave parameter for the LED of the scene button
             ledParameter: 2
             # the name part of the entity id, of the scene to apply
-            # TODO: translate the sceneFriendlyName to this, to avoid redundant config
             scene: downstairs_cooking_lights
             # the name, as-is in the config/scenes.yaml (name prop)
+            # note: scene entity ids can differ from their names
+            #       hence, we need to specify both
+            # TODO: see if scene ID can be used to map instead
             sceneFriendlyName: "Downstairs - cooking lights"
           - two:
             label: "Scene 002"